- £499 per week

 Bedroom 3 with a single bed and foldaway bed

 Garden: fully enclosed patio with courtyard area, with table and chairs and charcoal barbecue.
-Large lockable shed suitable for storing bikes.
+Large lockable shed suitable for storing bikes with 2 bicycles for guests' use.

 Parking: Driveway parking for two cars.